PolishDrBirkin/PolishDrBirkin/README.md

 - Natan/Birkin
 - I'm very shy, kinda socially anxious, socially awkward and paranoid
 - I rarely talk first
+- I tend to shut down, like with talking or smth
 - I kinda struggle with making friends and keeping convos up but I'm trying my best
 - If you wanna talk anyway, INT freely!
 I wanna make some friends very much
 - W2I if I have it in my name since I'm often off tab or semi-afk 😎